nkusla/nsbOS/README.md

 # Not So Big Operating System

-This is my take on making simple yet usable and **not so big Operaing system**.
+This is my take on making simple yet usable and **not so big Operating system**.
 This operating system is not meant to be robust and have all advanced components that are present in modern operating systems.
 The point of this hobby project is to learn and fully understand low-level operating system events which are mostly taken for granted today.
 Besides that, this journey required understanding how compiler, linker, build system and debugger work together and can be used to develop software.

+## Building and running OS

+Thit project uses following things for development and building toolchain:

+- `nasm` (Netwide assembler) - assembles bootloader and some parts of kernel code
+- `gcc` (GNU compiler collection) - used for compiling most of kernel code and driver code
+- `ld` (GNU linker) - combines multiple object files created by assembler and compiler
+- `qemu` - emulates x86 architecture (Intel i386)
+- `gdb` (GNU debugger) - used for connecting directly to emulator while OS is being executed

-### Documentation
+## Documentation

 Comming soon...